By Our Correspondent, TNT News | SHILLONG, Jan 11, 2018:

 After the National People’s Party (NPP) and the Bharatiya Janata Party (BJP), the United Democratic Party (UDP) on Thursday entered the show-of-strength competition to proudly and publicly flaunt its strength ahead of the February Assembly Polls.

 All roads lead to Malki Ground!
 The main roads leading to the venue — Malki Ground in Shillong were clogged and traffic congestion became the order of the day on Thursday morning as vehicles bearing UDP flags were seen plying from all directions, in a bid to make their way to the venue with the party expecting a turn-out of over 20000 strong crowd.

 The rally also witnessed the participation of allies in the upcoming polls –Hill State People’s Democratic Party (HSPDP) and Garo National Council (GNC).

 The UDP on Thursday expressed confidence that their pre-poll alliance with the HSPDP in Khasi Hills and the GNC in Garo Hills will pay off and that they will be able to form the government by overthrowing the Grand Old Party (GOP) – Congress party.

-The Party, whose presence in the Garo Hills is vague is confident that this time around, they will make their presence felt even in the region, which at present seems to be the stronghold of the National People’s Party (NPP).
+The Party, whose presence in the Garo Hills is vague, is confident that this time round, they will make their presence felt even in the region, which at present seems to be the stronghold of the National People’s Party (NPP).